What's Wrong with Plastics?

 Polymer Common Applications Health Issues

-Polycarbonate (PC) baby bottles, sports water bottles can leach out bisphenol A, a hormone disruptor
+Polycarbonate (PC) Baby bottles, sports water bottles Can leach out bisphenol A, a hormone disruptor

-Polystyrene (PS) foam insulation, packaging peanuts, plastic utensils, meat trays, egg cartons, take-out containers, single-use disposable cups uses benzene, styrene and 1,3-butadiene.
+Polystyrene (PS) Foam insulation, packaging peanuts, plastic utensils, meat trays, egg cartons, take-out containers, single-use disposable cups Uses benzene, styrene and 1,3-butadiene.
 Styrene is a neurotoxin and is known to be toxic to the reproductive system.
 PS releases toxic chemicals when burned.

 Polyvinyl Chloride